Tamil Nadu Agricultural University: Examination system

-For UG courses
+UG courses

 Any UG Degree comprises four academic years.
 Every academic year is divided into two semesters, odd and even.
 Every semester has 105 working days.
 A mid-semester exam is conducted for all subjects at 55th working day and the following week.
 Final Practical Examination conducted at the last week of semester and the semester ends when the practical ends.
 Then the final Theory Examination is conducted and Holidays are announced.

 According to 2025 Question system, Mid-Semester exam is quantized for 20 marks.
 40 Multiple Choice questions to be answered in OMR Valuation Sheet.
 Each question carries 0.5 marks.
 Final practical Examination comprises 40 marks.
 And Final Theory Examination contributes 40 Marks.

 These 20 + 40 + 40 summed up to 100.

 50 out of 100 is a pass satisfying the conditions that An aggregate of 50% should be obtained separately in Mid-Semester + Theory and Practical.
 A candidate should get an GPA of 5 out of 10 to pass the semester.
 GPA of greater than 8 is considered First Class Pass.

-For PG, doctoral courses
+PG, Doctoral courses

 The exam question pattern is similar but only the number of academic year changes.
 These candidates will have only two academic years.